YottaDB/YDBDoc/MessageRecovery/referrormsg.rst

 Plugin error: The plugin cannot open the master key file.

-Action: Verify the master key file exists and there are appropriate authorizations on the directory path and master key file.
+Action: Verify that the master key file exists and there are appropriate authorizations on the directory path and master key file.

 ------------------------------------------
 DB keys file of unknown file type : <path>